aanrv/Order-Book/README.md

 # Order-Book

-A high speed ITCH Trade data parser and an efficient Limit Order Book.
+A high speed NASDAQ ITCH trade data parser and Limit Order Book.

 This project will serve as a playground for exploring C++ performance and efficiency ideas.